ten0s/srsa/exercises/MemberListJava.md

 ---
 layout: exercise
 title: Member List
-question_text: If an item is the member of the single-linked list
+question_text: Determine if an item is the member of the single-linked list
 solution_file: /sources/java/MemberList.java
 library_files:
 - /sources/java/Node.java